belle2/basf2/tracking/doc/trackParameterization.rst

 .. note::

     * trajectories inside the beam pipe are perfect helices neglecting B field inhomogeneities and energy loss by radiation;
-    * during tracking reconstruction, track are extrapolated and fitted taking into account the material and the B field, with a statistical treatment of the multiple scattering and of the energy loss;
+    * during track reconstruction, tracks are extrapolated and fitted taking into account the material and the B field, with a statistical treatment of the multiple scattering and of the energy loss;
     * when tracks are used at analysis level, the material is not considered in the track extrapolation, *i.e.* the helix at the POCA is the only one available.